SimeonLukas/Blog/content/posts/zola-the-holy-grail-of-ssg/index.en.md

 After the page has been created and the content has been inserted, it is a matter of making the website public.
 I would like to give a rough guide here using Github Pages:

-## Upload the website with Github Pages
+## Upload the website to Github Pages

 ### Add a domain to Github